 If you have an open claim with your vehicle insurance company, you may be wondering if you can change providers.
+Let’s check out if you can get new car insurance with an open claim.

 Is it possible to switch vehicle insurance providers while still having an active claim?
 What if you switch vehicle insurance carriers in the middle of a claim?
 Today, we’ll answer all your questions about getting new car insurance with an open claim.